jwanner83/pd-components-library-icons-issue/README.md

 # @lambda-it/parlamentsdienste-component-library - Icon issue
+> The issue has been solved: https://github.com/Lambda-IT/parlamentsdienste-components/issues/72.
+The solution can be found in the following comment (https://github.com/Lambda-IT/parlamentsdienste-components/issues/2#issuecomment-776779970)

 ## Reason of existence
 This repository represents a minimal vue setup which uses the `@lambda-it/parlamentsdienste-component-library` - `pd-icon` component.
 This component should display an icon, but unfortunately it generates an error.